mgouzenko/micro-pp/docs/Design_Document.md

 The `true` flag added to the redirect function indicates that we intend to redirect within the module.
 Now, the function will redirect to `/admin/dashboard`.

-The entire module can be constructed in a separate header file, which can be imported by the progammer.
+The entire module can be constructed in a separate header file, which can be imported by the programmer.
 Thus, the intricacies of the module functionality are abstracted away.
 All that the end user of a module needs to do is to bind that module to the application!

 ## The Server
 The server is built on a hybrid between an asynchronous and multi-threaded model.
 All client-server communication is done asynchronously.
 That is, new sockets are accepted asynchronously, data is read from these sockets asynchronously, and the response is sent back asynchronously.
 After a request is received in full, it is added to a thread safe work queue.
 Threads from a pool process each request, determine which callback to use, and then invoke that callback on the request.
 When the callback completes, the thread schedules the response for asynchronous write-back to the client.
 An ancillary thread periodically tracks the progress of the thread pool, canceling any threads that have run longer than allowed by the user-specified (or else, default) timeout.